 - Schedule a CART session in the Verbit platform and join a Zoom meeting.

-- Verbit will ensure all microphones are connected so that audio is of the highest quality in order to produce an accurate transcript.
+- Verbit will connect to the session’s audio to produce an accurate transcript.

 Why use Zoom captioning services?